multi-template-matching/mtm-python-oop/README.md

 Contrary to `mtm.matchTemplates`, __it does not perform NMS__ so you will potentially get overlapping detections.
 Usually one should use directly `mtm.matchTemplates`.

-The website of the project https://multi-template-matching.github.io/Multi-Template-Matching/ references most of the information, including presetnations, posters and recorded talks/tutorials.
+The website of the project https://multi-template-matching.github.io/Multi-Template-Matching/ references most of the information, including presentations, posters and recorded talks/tutorials.
+The [wiki](https://github.com/multi-template-matching/MultiTemplateMatching-Fiji/wiki) section of this related repository also provides some information about the implementation.

 # Installation
 Open a command prompt (or Anaconda prompt if using Anaconda) and type